-If the violation concerns a residential unit, and if the violation remains uncorrected at the time of assessment of the civil penalty, the court shall order the violator to abate or remedy the violation in order to comply with the Code.
-Except as otherwise provided by the court for good cause shown, any such violator shall abate or remedy the violation within six months of the date of the assessment of the civil penalty.
+If the violation concerns a residential unit, and if the violation remains uncorrected at the time of assessment of the civil penalty, the court shall order the violator to abate, or otherwise remedy through hazard control, the violation in order to comply with the Code.
+Except as otherwise provided by the court for good cause shown, any such violator shall abate, or otherwise remedy through hazard control, the violation within six months of the date of the assessment of the civil penalty.

-C. Any owner or any other person, firm or corporation violating any Code provisions relating to the removal or the covering of lead-base paint which poses a hazard to the health of pregnant women and children under the age of six years who occupy the premises shall, upon conviction, be guilty of a misdemeanor and shall be subject to a fine of not more than \$2,500.
-If the court convicts pursuant to this subsection and sets a time by which such hazard must be abated, each day the hazard remains unabated after the time set for the abatement has expired shall constitute a separate violation of the Uniform Statewide Building Code.
-Upon a reasonable showing to the court by a landlord as defined in § 55-248.4, that such landlord is financially unable to abate the lead-base paint hazard, the court shall order any rental agreement related to the affected premises terminated effective thirty days from the entry of the court order.
-For the purposes of the preceding sentence, termination of the rental agreement shall not be deemed noncompliance by the landlord pursuant to § 55-248.21.
+D. Any owner or any other person, firm or corporation violating any Code provisions relating to lead hazard controls that poses a hazard to the health of pregnant women and children under the age of six years who occupy the premises shall, upon conviction, be guilty of a misdemeanor and shall be subject to a fine of not more than \$2,500.
+If the court convicts pursuant to this subsection and sets a time by which such hazard must be controlled, each day the hazard remains uncontrolled after the time set for the lead hazard control has expired shall constitute a separate violation of the Uniform Statewide Building Code.